As a parent, you’re probably used to paying close attention to your child’s development.

 Your child is not alone on this journey, and neither are you.

-District Speech can help assess whether your child’s developmental patterns fall within the autism spectrum, and work with you and your child to find treatments for their symptoms if they do.
+District Speech can help assess whether your child’s developmental patterns fall within the autism spectrum.

 Washington, DC 20005